Paper, pencils and folders? Check!

 Ease your mind a bit by knowing that yours will be one of many children attending the school who have special health needs.
 From peanut allergies to asthma, schools are better prepared than ever to handle students’ health situations.

-“It’s difficult for many parents to let go,” said Elizabeth (Libby) Downs, MS, RD, CDE, a Spectrum Health Systems educator.
+“It’s difficult for many parents to let go,” said Elizabeth (Libby) Downs, MS, RD, a diabetes educator.
 That’s especially true for parents of a child who’s recently been diagnosed.
 “The worry is fueled by new challenges.”

 But here’s the good news: You can do this.